Skip to main content

 This will now show up for the path: /custom/permalink/about-us

-Besides using a simple Hash, you can also use the handy front_matter DSL.
+Besides using a Hash, you can also use the handy front_matter DSL.
 Any valid method call made directly in the block will translate to a front matter key.
 Let’s rewrite the above example:

 ~~~ruby